michael-lazar/rtv/README.md

 Configuration files are stored in the ``{HOME}/.config/rtv/`` directory.

 Check out [rtv.cfg](https://github.com/michael-lazar/rtv/blob/master/rtv/templates/rtv.cfg) for the full list of configurable options.
-You can clone this file into your home directory by running
+You can clone this file into your home directory by running:

 ```bash
 $ rtv --copy-config